 Hyatt has hotels all over the world.
 Outside the US, the company

 Italy, Switzerland, and the UK); the Middle East (Azerbaijan,

 Kyrgyz Republic, Saudi Arabia); Latin America (Argentina

 and Brazil); and Asia (India, Indonesia, Japan, and South

 Korea).
-About 80% of the company's revenues come from properties
+Almost 80% of the company's revenues come from properties

 located in the US, while the remaining 20% of revenues come from